-The American Cancer Society recommends that, at the time of menopause, all women should be told about the risks and symptoms of endometrial cancer and strongly encouraged to report any vaginal bleeding, discharge, or spotting to their doctor.
+The American Cancer Society recommends that, at menopause, all women should be told about the risks and symptoms of endometrial cancer and strongly encouraged to report any vaginal bleeding, discharge, or spotting to their doctor.

 Women should talk to their doctors about getting regular pelvic exams.
 A pelvic exam can find some cancers, including some advanced uterine cancers, but it is not very effective in finding early endometrial cancers.

-The Pap test (or Pap smear), which screens for cervical cancer, can occasionally find some early endometrial cancers, but it is not a good test for this type of cancer.
-The Pap test is very effective in finding early cancers of the cervix (the lower part of the uterus).
-For information on screening tests for cervical cancer, see our document, Cervical Cancer: Prevention and Early Detection.
+The Pap test, which screens women for cervical cancer, can occasionally find some early endometrial cancers, but it’s not a good test for this type of cancer.
+For information on screening tests for cervical cancer, see Cervical Cancer: Prevention and Early Detection.

 Women at increased endometrial cancer risk

-The American Cancer Society recommends that most women at increased risk should be informed of their risk and be advised to see their doctor whenever there is any abnormal vaginal bleeding.
+The American Cancer Society recommends that most women at increased risk should be informed of their risk and be advised to see their doctor whenever they have any abnormal vaginal bleeding.
 This includes women whose risk of endometrial cancer is increased due to increasing age, late menopause, never giving birth, infertility, obesity, diabetes, high blood pressure, estrogen treatment, or tamoxifen therapy.

 The American Cancer Society recommends that women who have (or may have) HNPCC be offered yearly testing for endometrial cancer with endometrial biopsy beginning at age 35.
 Their doctors should discuss this test with them, including its risks, benefits, and limitations.
 This applies to women known to carry HNPCC-linked gene mutations, women who are likely to carry such a mutation (those with a mutation known to be present in the family), and women from families with a tendency to get colon cancer where genetic testing has not been done.

-Another option for a woman who has (or may have) HNPCC would be to have a hysterectomy once she is finished having children.
-This was discussed in the section, “Can endometrial cancer be prevented?’
+Another option for a woman who has (or may have) HNPCC would be to have a hysterectomy once she is done having children.
+This was discussed in “Can endometrial cancer be prevented?”